snird/tikal-code-challenge/readme.md

 ```

 ```
-# Switch to the posgres user
+# Switch to the postgres user
 sudo -i -u postgres
 # Create a user interactivelt.
 Choose name `snir` and make it super
 createuser --interactive